Where do you live?

 What sustained you throughout?

 I have suffered from low self-esteem and self-criticism all my life.
 Chronic undiagnosed illness gifted me a self-belief that has totally surprised me.
-This lesson alone has been worth the loss of relationships and financial carnage of this illness.
 When I could not rely on the support of doctors, friends or family, I had to learn to be my own friend.
 I had to fight the doubt, dismissal, derision and disbelief of nearly everyone I knew.
 When you face losing absolutely everything, you discover what you’re made of.
 I now know that I am stronger than I think.

 Online friendships with other people in a similar situation also helped sustain me.
 In fact I’ve made some good friends.
 Reaching out to others and founding thepowerofpoop.com made me feel I was not alone.
 If I could help one other person in the way I would like to have been helped, that made each miserable day a bit better.